NDSF Data Archive Policy

 General

-Each cruise that uses NDSF facilities has a Chief Scientist.
-The Chief Scientist is designated by agreement between the Principal Investigators and WHOI prior to the cruise.
-He/she acts on behalf of the Principal Investigators to:
+Each cruise that uses NDSF facilities has a Chief Scientist designated by agreement between the Principal Investigators and WHOI/NDSF prior to the cruise.
+The Chief Scientist acts on behalf of the Principal Investigators to:

-- provide a Cruise Prospectus to WHOI prior to the cruise,
+• provide a Cruise Prospectus to WHOI/NDSF prior to the cruise,

-- conduct the expedition and complete dive forms during the cruise,
+• conduct the expedition and complete dive plans during the cruise,

-- specify to WHOI who will receive data post-cruise,
+• specify to WHOI/NDSF who will receive data post-cruise,

 When operating in the Exclusive Economic Zone of other nations, certain protocols and deliverable data products are part of the agreement the United States has with those nations when clearance is granted to conduct work in their waters.
 The Chief Scientist is responsible for meeting all the foreign obligations associated with the scientific data for their cruise.
 All principal investigators associated with a cruise are responsible for providing pertinent information to the Chief Scientist.

 Data acquired by NDSF vehicles and instrumentation are considered “standard data” and will be archived at WHOI as described below.
-Details about NDSF vehicle/instrument inventory, data acquisition (e.g., processing, formats, recording media), and operational procedures are available in the submersible vehicle User Manuals, which are routinely updated and available on WHOI’s web pages (www.whoi.edu/main/ndsf).
-All data are provided to the scientific party for scientific research, as outlined under Protocols, above.
+Details about NDSF vehicle and instrument, data formats (e.g. format definitions, processing and quality assessment, data volumes, recording media), and data stewardship procedures are available in the submersible vehicle Data Deliverable document, which are routinely updated and available on WHOI’s web pages (https://ndsf.whoi.edu/).
+All data are provided to the scientific party for scientific research, as outlined under Science Party Responsibilities, above.

 Video Imagery

 On each dive or lowering of Alvin and Jason, various video channels are recorded.
 These video data are duplicated at sea and first-generation copies are provided to the scientific party (see image use/copyright section below).
-The originals of all video data are archived at WHOI.
+The originals of all full-resolution and proxy video data are archived at WHOI.

 Digital images collected using electronic still cameras on Alvin, Jason and Sentry are recorded and processed at sea as standard image format files.
 The original media and a copy of the processed standard image format files are archived at WHOI, and a copy is provided to the scientific party (see image use/copyright section below).

-Vehicle navigation and attitude data are provided as ASCII data with all data columns identified.
-A tabular summary of all vehicle lowerings (geographic location, data/times, etc.) is also provided as a text file and a hard copy.
-Digital and hard copies of these data are archived at WHOI.
+Vehicle navigation and attitude data are provided as ASCII data (text files) with all data columns identified (either in the file or in an accompanying document).
+A tabular summary of all vehicle lowerings (geographic location, data/times, etc.) is also provided as a text file and in the dive/cruise reports.
+Digital copies of these data are archived at WHOI.

 Geological, Biological, and Geochemical Samples